 The wine fraternity Barons of Barossa was founded in 1975 by a group of well-known Barossa wine industry personalities.
 George Kolarovich (Barossa Co-operative, Kaiser Stuhl) was elected as the first Grand Master.
 Other founding Barons were Wyndham Hill-Smith (Yalumba), Colin Gramp (Orlando), Bill Seppelt (Seppelts), Sir Condor Laucke, Bruce Hoffmann, Peter Lehmann and Cyril Henschke.

-The Fraternity is administered by the Grand Council which is elected biennially.
-Membership of the Fraternity is by invitation and is offered to persons who have made an outstanding contribution to the Barossa.
-New Barons are inducted into the Fraternity in a colourful ceremony and membership is for life.
+The fraternity is administered by the Grand Council which is elected biennially.
+Membership of the Barons of Barossa is by invitation and is offered to those who have made an outstanding contribution to the Barossa.
+New Barons are inducted into the fraternity in a colourful ceremony and membership is for life.

-The focus of the Barons of Barossa has remained unchanged since its foundation and it continues to proudly and enthusiastically support Barossa wine, viticulture, gastronomy, heritage and the arts.
+The focus of Barons of Barossa has remained unchanged since its foundation.
+It continues to proudly and enthusiastically support Barossa wine, viticulture, gastronomy, heritage and the arts.

-Today the Barons of Barossa are a recognised part of the fabric of Barossa culture and continue to play an important philanthropic and symbolic role.
+Today, Barons of Barossa are a recognised part of the rich fabric of the Barossa.
+They continue to play an important philanthropic and symbolic role in the region and its world-renowned wine community.

 The Barons' motto is "Glory to Barossa".